IgniteUI/igniteui-docfx/kr/components/general/update_guide.md

 ```

 > [!NOTE]
-> We recommend commit all your changes before proceed with the update.
+> We recommend commit all your changes before proceeding with the update.

 To update the **Ignite UI for Angular** package run the following command:
 ```cmd